 Easy Pumpkin Muffins From Cake Mix

 These easy pumpkin muffins are made from a cake mix, canned pumpkin and spices.
-Easy to make at home and can be frozen for later.
+Perfect fall treat that can also be frozen for later.

 There’s just something about a slight chill in the air that encourages baking and filling the house with the smells of autumn.